nbeaver/why-linux-is-better/why-linux-is-better.rst

 making it highly customizable to the system's resources and the user's wishes.

 The X11 system is by no means perfect;
-in fact, many former X11 developers are hard at work on its replacement, Wayland.
+in fact, many former X11 developers are hard at work on its replacement, Wayland, and Canonical is working on a separate but similar endeavor called Mir.

 However, X11 has become so pervasive that versions of it power not only Linux desktops but also the BSD family and OS X (XQuartz), and there are ways to run an X server on Windows or Android.